Multi-messenger astronomy: Networks

 The Supernova Early Warning System (SNEWS), established in 1999 at Brookhaven National Laboratory and automated since 2005, combines multiple neutrino detectors to generate supernova alerts.
 (See also neutrino astronomy).

 The Astrophysical Multimessenger Observatory Network (AMON), created in 2013, is a broader and more ambitious project to facilitate the sharing of preliminary observations and to encourage the search for "sub-threshold" events which are not perceptible to any single instrument.
 It is based at Pennsylvania State University.

+Data science magnate Eric Schmidt has proposed an eponymous observatory system optimized for multi-messenger astronomy that includes a Northern Hemisphere counterpart to the Vera C. Rubin Observatory, an array of small radio dishes similar to the Square Kilometre Array, a similarly designed array of optical telescopes linked by fiber to a spectrograph, and a Hubble-sized visible-light space telescope; these designs would incorporate advanced, off-the-shelf and modular technologies.